Documentary theatre production by State of Play Arts about the impact of the Great War on people living in East Dorset.

 Based on letters, diaries, photographs and other research material, the play reflects on the feelings and concerns of four people living in East Dorset after the Armistice: Sir John Hanham of Deans Court and Samuel Durrant, who were both injured and survived their wounds, local doctor, Dr E Kaye Le Fleming, who served in the Royal Army Medical Corps, and Eliza Burdon, of Pilford, whose son was killed in action and who worked as a washerwoman for many local families.

 Gill Horitz of State of Play, said: "The production imagines the concerns of people trying to come to terms with their memories of personal trauma, both physical and mental.
 These are set beside society's wider attempts to memorialise the Great War.
 The new play also explores what we mean today by remembrance and commemoration."

 James Webb of the Priest's House Museum, said: "We are thrilled to again be working with Gill and Tony Horitz of State of Play, a team of very talented writers and directors.
 This drama brings home the continuing effects of the conflict on individuals and communities long after the guns fell silent."

 Sir William Hanham, comments: "We are really looking forward to this production, which promises to remind us that in every community across the country the trauma of the First War did not stop on Armistice Day."

 The play will take place in the dining room at Deans Court in Wimborne, home to the Hanham family for nearly 500 years.
 There will be two performances, 3.00pm and 7.30pm, and the audience for each will be limited.
-Tickets are available from Wimborne Tourist Information Centre or on 01202 886116 priced at £9 (£7 concessions/children), booking essential.
+Tickets are available from Wimborne Tourist Information Centre, from its temporary location next to Wimborne Library, or on 01202 886116 priced at £9 (£7 concessions/children), booking essential.